 The ICF framework supports the following interfaces:

-Certain connectors may support only a subset of these interfaces.
+Some connectors support only a subset of these interfaces.

 Normalize attributes to ensure consistent filtering.

 Provides simple authentication with two parameters, presumed to be a username and password.
 Identity Cloud requires the connector to implement the

 Execute a series of operations in a single request.
 If a resource does not support batch operations, the connector will not implement the batch operation interface.
 The ICF framework will still support batched requests but the operations will be executed iteratively through the connector.